Do you love animals and walking in nature?

 The park has single-handedly bred threatened species, such as Malayan tigers, Asian elephants, fishing cats, Malayan tapirs and Asian lions to name just a few, to help prevent total extinction.

-Night Safari, alongside other top places to go in Singapore like the Singapore Zoo, Jurong Bird Park and River Safari are all managed by Wildlife Reserves Singapore (WRS), which is on a mission to “provide meaningful and memorable wildlife experiences with a focus on protecting biodiversity in Singapore and the region.”
+Night Safari, alongside other top places to go in Singapore like the Singapore Zoo, Bird Paradise (formerly Jurong Bird Park) and River Wonders (formerly River Safari) are all managed by the Mandai Wildlife Group.
+This organisation is on a mission to “provide meaningful and memorable wildlife experiences with a focus on protecting biodiversity in Singapore and the region.”

-The Singapore Night Safari is NOT within Singapore City.
-It can be found near to the Mandai district, Singapore Zoo and the Upper Seletar Reservoir, which are all approximately 16 miles from downtown Singapore.
+Please note that the Singapore Night Safari is NOT within Singapore City.
+It can be found near the Mandai district, Singapore Zoo and the Upper Seletar Reservoir, which are all approximately 16 miles from downtown Singapore.

 Singapore Night Safari Review: Our Barebones Honest Feedback